 There is an emerging trend in road casualties involving people aged 65 and over.

-In response to an ever ageing population, resulting in an emerging trend for casualties aged 65 and over, the team have developed a road safety seminar.
+In response to an ever ageing population, resulting in an emerging trend for casualties aged 65 and over, the team have developed a road safety video presentation.

 To obtain more qualitative data, focus groups for road users aged 65+ were held in April 2017.
 Although there are some additional issues as we age, many drivers in this age group recognise these changes and self -regulate by avoiding certain driving situations, such as driving at night, during rush hour or on certain types of road.